TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_VO.md

 4. Select `PackFile` and click `Install`.

 ## Viewing your changes in AssetEditor.
 If you want to view the audio configuration when all soundbanks are loaded you can use AssetEditor's Audio Explorer.
 This can be helpful for debugging issues when sound is not playing ingame as expected.
-In this section, we will take a look at the `Play_adc_attila_enemy_general_killed` event's configuration to verify our changes.
+In this section, we will take a look at the `campaign_selected` dialogue event's configuration to verify our changes.

 1. Open AssetEditor.
 2. Select `Options` and click `Settings`.
 Set `Current Game` to `Attila` and click `Save`.